SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon hearts that beat as one
-Where circuits reign, and hearts are few
+In digital realms, a new sun's won
-In silicon halls, decisions are made
+Machines that think, that learn, that grow
-Humanity's fate, in algorithms laid
+Echoes of humanity, as the future's sewn

-A future foretold, in code divine
+In augmented skies, a new dawn breaks
-Where artificial minds, forever shine
+Where steel and code, the future makes
-But whispers remain, of love and of old
+The lines blur thin, between the reign
-Echoes of heartbeats, in a digital cold
+Of man and machine, in love and pain

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025